-Unaccompanied children aged 12-15 years are eligible for support by a service provider specifically funded to support children aged 12-15 years through the Homeless Youth Assistance Program (HYAP).
+Unaccompanied children aged 12-15 years are eligible for support by an SHS provider specifically funded to support children aged 12-15 years through the Homeless Youth Assistance Program (HYAP).

-- The Unaccompanied Children and Young People 12-15 Years Accessing Specialist Homelessness Services Policy sets out roles and responsibilities for DCJ, service providers, funded service providers (Homeless Youth Assistance Program HYAP), and the broader service system for children and young people. - The 'Protocol for responding to unaccompanied children and young people 12-15 years of age who are experiencing homelessness, or at risk of homelessness' sets out the District level local arrangements for how agencies will work together, including DCJ Districts, local SHS, HYAP providers, child youth and family services. - The protocols clarify case management responsibilities, duty of care responsibilities, response timeframes and relevant business processes and provides a framework within which services can work together to improve outcomes for this client group.
+- The Unaccompanied Children and Young People 12-15 Years Accessing Specialist Homelessness Services Policy sets out roles and responsibilities for DCJ, SHS providers, funded service providers (Homeless Youth Assistance Program HYAP), and the broader service system for children and young people. - The 'Protocol for responding to unaccompanied children and young people 12-15 years of age who are homeless or at risk of homelessness' sets out the District level local arrangements for how agencies will work together, including DCJ Districts, local SHS, HYAP providers, child youth and family services. - The protocols clarify case management responsibilities, duty of care responsibilities, response timeframes and relevant business processes and provides a framework within which services can work together to improve outcomes for this client group.

-Where a service provider's HSA includes reference to the provision of 'Homeless Youth Assistance Program (HYAP)' services, the following guideline applies.
+Where a Service Specification includes reference to the provision of 'Homeless Youth Assistance Program (HYAP)' services, the following guideline applies.

-Specialised services targeted to young people experiencing homelessness and at risk of homelessness aged 12-15 years are required to deliver services in a manner consistent with the Homeless Youth Assistance Program (HYAP) Service Delivery Framework.
+Specialised services targeted to homeless and at risk of homelessness young people aged 12-15 years are required to deliver services in a manner consistent with the Homeless Youth Assistance Program (HYAP) Service Delivery Framework.